Huey Johnson: Career as an environmentalist

 "We saved 1,200 miles of California rivers with an environmental impact statement.
 We used it to pass the Wild Rivers Act.
 See, both the federal government and the state of California had passed the bill, but for it to become law someone had to marry the two.
 All of California's water interests were doing everything they could to make sure it didn't happen...
 But I had this black gal in my office named Vera Marcus.
 She was tough, always walking up to me saying, 'Hey, white boy, why don't you challenge me?'
 So I gave her the Wild Rivers project.
 She did the impossible: She got an environmental impact statement done in four months.
 That's two years' worth of work.
 Signing the Wild Rivers Act into law was the very last thing that the Carter Administration did in office."

+A government resource-related regulatory position will always occasion some adversarial responses to policy.
+Johnson believed in building relationships.
+He publicly explained that, during his tenure, he valued opportunities to socialize informally with those who objected to parameters he put forward.

-Johnson’s accomplishments in the CNRA position influenced Stewart Brand to turn a corner from bohemian disaffection with government to acceptance that committed, competent governance could have a role in protection and restoration of the environment.
+Johnson's tenure was responsible for the state's "Investing in Prosperity" resource-conservation program, which laid out concepts and plans for sustainable forests, water courses, fisheries and soil.
+His accomplishments in the CNRA position influenced Stewart Brand to turn a corner from bohemian disaffection with government to acceptance that committed, competent governance could have a role in protection and restoration of the environment.

-Johnson was known for introducing Green Plans, an integrated approach to protecting and managing natural resources, to the United States.
+Johnson eventually became the president of the Nature Conservancy.
+He was known for introducing Green Plans, an integrated approach to protecting and managing natural resources, to the United States.
 He had travelled to Norway in the late 1980s where he developed a keen interest in green plans; the Norwegians told him he’d do better to study what had been accomplished with these in the Netherlands.
 Green plans, which have been implemented in the Netherlands, New Zealand, Sweden, and Mexico City, provide useful working models to help countries plan for a more sustainable future.
-Johnson founded the Resource Renewal Institute,in 1983, whose role is advocating for strategies for attaining environmental sustainability.
+Johnson founded the Resource Renewal Institute, in 1983, whose role is advocating for strategies for attaining environmental sustainability.

 By the 1990s, Johnson was publicly expressing concern for atmospheric CO_{2} levels and global climate change.
 He believed that green plans could contribute to managing climate change.